fluxninja/aperture-go/README.md

 	if flow.Accepted() {
 		// Simulation of work that client would do if the feature is enabled. time.Sleep(5 * time.Second)
+		// Need to call End on the Flow in order to provide telemetry to Aperture Agent for completing the control loop.
+The first argument catpures whether the feature captured by the Flow was successful or resulted in an error.
+The second argument is error message for further diagnosis. flow.End(aperture.Ok, "")
 	} else {
-		// Flow has been rejected by Aperture Agent, return appropriate response to caller of this feature log.Info("Flow rejected by Aperture Agent")
+		// Flow has been rejected by Aperture Agent log.Info("Flow rejected by Aperture Agent")
+		flow.End(aperture.Error, "flow rejected by aperture")
 	}
-	// Need to call End on the Flow in order to provide telemetry to Aperture Agent for completing the control loop.
-The first argument catpures whether the feature captured by the Flow was successful or resulted an error.
-The second argument is error message for further diagnosis. flow.End(aperture.Ok, "")

 ```

 ## 🔗 Links to relevant Aperture Resources: